samarog/projects/17.1 Predator Countdown/README.md

 ---

 ## How it works

+- Type the desired number of seconds and start the timer.

 ### CSS: the HUD illusion
 - The background image fills the viewport via `object-fit: cover`.